Who is FDRW, Inc.?

 Who completes your inspections?

-Our inspections are generally completed by Mr. Robert Brockman formerly with Brockman Engineering.
-In ten years, Mr. Brockman has personally evaluated more than 2,100 structures throughout the entire Bay Area, specializing in foundation, drainage and retaining wall issues.
+Robert J. Brockman is our principle inspector.
+He returned as our principle inspector when his father, Bob Brockman, retired in 2015.
+He has personally evaluated more than 4,500 structures throughout the entire Bay Area, specializing in foundation, drainage and retaining wall issues.

 Do you require a contract?